 Housing Choice Vouchers

-Currently, The Housing Authority’s Public Housing program serves one hundred thirty eight families at the following properties:
+Currently, The Housing Authority’s Public Housing program serves eighty-nine (89) families at the following properties:

 Retama Village Phase I